LeeMorinUCF/ECP3004S21/demo_07_PP_Ch_09_Loops/README.md

 ## Repetition

 Repetition is used to perform a fixed sequence of operations a number of times by iterating over a block of code.
-There are two main kinds of repetion that differ in the way the user specifies the sequence and number of executions.
+There are two main kinds of repetition that differ in the way the user specifies the sequence and number of executions.

 #### ```for``` loops

 For loops are useful when you have to repeat a calculation for a predetermined number of inputs.
-These calculation follow this flow chart:
+These calculations follow this flow chart:

 <img src="Images/for_loop_C.jpg" width="500"/>